mobijoker/Cyber/_posts/Arthur/Articles/en/2016-12-08-woocommerce-remove-additional-information-tab.md

 ---

 ![thumb](/images/thumbnail/woocommerce.png)
-Some of my WooCommerce clients didn’t want to show the “Additional Information” tab on the single product pages on their websites.
+Some of my WooCommerce clients didn’t want to show the “Additional Information” tab on the single product pages on their website.
 There are 2 simple solutions: CSS one to hide this tab and PHP one to delete it completely.
 In this article I show you both solutions.

 <br>